DediGadot/PatchBatch/README.md

 PatchBatch - a Batch Augmented Loss for Optical Flow
 ====================================================

-This is an initial commit implementing *PatchBatch - a Batch Augmented Loss for Optical Flow* by Dedi Gadot and Lior Wolf from Tel Aviv University ([link](http://www.cv-foundation.org/openaccess/content_cvpr_2016/html/Gadot_PatchBatch_A_Batch_CVPR_2016_paper.html))
+This is an initial commit implementing *PatchBatch - a Batch Augmented Loss for Optical Flow* by Dedi Gadot and Lior Wolf from Tel Aviv University ([link](http://www.cv-foundation.org/openaccess/content_cvpr_2016/html/Gadot_PatchBatch_A_Batch_CVPR_2016_paper.html)), published at **CVPR, 2016**.
 The code was developed on Ubuntu 14.04, using Theano+Lasagne+OpenCV.
 You can see the performance it achieved on the [KITTI2012](http://www.cvlibs.net/datasets/kitti/eval_stereo_flow.php?benchmark=flow), [KITTI2015](http://www.cvlibs.net/datasets/kitti/eval_scene_flow.php?benchmark=flow) and [MPI-Sintel](http://sintel.is.tue.mpg.de/) optical flow scoreboards.

-For now only the ACCURATE network weights have been uploaded and implemented in this repository, the FAST weights will follow.
+For now only the ACCURATE networks have been iuploaded, the FAST networks will follow.

 Installation Instructions
 -------------------------